kubernetes/community/contributors/design-proposals/kubelet-eviction.md

 or the free inodes on the node's primary image filesystem is less than 10, the `kubelet` will immediately initiate eviction.

-If available disk space on the node's primary filesystem is observed as falling below `1.5Gi`, or if the free inodes on the node's primary filesystem is less than 10, or if available disk space on the node's image filesystem is observed as falling below `20Gi`, or if the free inodes on the node's image filesystem is less than 100, it will record when that signal was observed internally in a cache.
+If available disk space on the node's primary filesystem is observed as falling below `1.5Gi` (eviction-hard + eviction-soft), or if the free inodes on the node's primary filesystem is less than 10, or if available disk space on the node's image filesystem is observed as falling below `20Gi`, or if the free inodes on the node's image filesystem is less than 100, it will record when that signal was observed internally in a cache.
 If at the next sync, that criterion was no longer satisfied, the cache is cleared for that signal.
 If that signal is observed as being satisfied for longer than the